Striped Bass Fishing In New Jersey

 Click the images and links above for species details.

-The state record striped bass was caught from the Great Egg Harbor River.
+The state record striped bass was caught in the Great Egg Harbor River.

 The state record hybrid striped bass came from Culvers Lake.